-For those who don’t know, Microsoft Defender Antivirus is a part of the Windows Security experience that provides your computer with viruses, ransomware, spyware, rootkits, and more.
+Windows Security is an Antivirus program that protects your computer from viruses, ransomware, spyware, rootkits, and more.
 It comes for free, replacing the need for a professional antivirus tool.

-However, if you are running an unactivated version of Windows 10, you might face problems using the Defender antivirus.
-Even if you can access Microsoft Defender, you can’t update its virus database.
-So, if you are also dealing with the same problems, you have landed on the right webpage.
+However, if you are running an unactivated version of Windows 10, you might face problems using Windows Security.
+Even if you can access the security app, you can’t update its virus database.

-It’s relatively easy to launch Powershell on Windows 10 computers.
-You need to follow the two steps below to launch Powershell on Windows 10.
+Launching Powershell on Windows 10 computers is relatively easy.
+Follow the two steps below to launch Powershell on Windows.

-Before following the next methods, you need to ensure that Microsoft Defender is running on your device.
-If you are using any other security program other than Microsoft Defender, this method won’t work.
-You need to disable all third-party security suites to scan the computer with Microsoft Defender.
+Before following the next methods, you need to ensure that the security app is running on your device.
+This method won’t work if you are using any other security program.

 On the Powershell Window, you need to execute the command given below.